zoekirsh/js-rails-as-api-review-of-rails-mvc/README.md

 > Relational Map.
 Because of this, we gain many useful methods like `all` and
 > `save` without having to include any additional methods.

-With a model and the database set up, we can add a little data to help us visualize in later parts.
-Some seed data is provided in `db/seeds.rb`, just run `rails db:seed` and it should create four `Bird` records.
-You can always check these by running `rails c` to jump into the Rails console, then use the `all` class method on `Bird` to confirm these instances are appearing.
+With a model and the database set up, we can add a little data to help display our view later.
+Some seed data is provided in `db/seeds.rb`; just run `rails db:seed` and it should create four `Bird` records.
+You can always check these by running `rails c` to jump into the Rails console, then use `Bird.all` to confirm these instances are appearing.

 Now we can configure a route and corresponding controller method.
 To keep things simple, We'll just set up a basic `index` action with a route: